-After artists have had a chance to individually paint with each primary color using the wet-on-wet watercolor painting method, it’s time to introduce a second primary color into the mix.
+After artists have had a chance to individually paint with each primary color using the wet-on-wet watercolor method, it’s time to introduce a second primary color.

-One of the best ways young children can experience color is by painting with watercolors on wet paper.
-It is a process art technique where the emphasis is placed on the experience of color instead of the form the painting takes.
+One of the best ways for young children to experience color is to paint with watercolors on wet paper.
+It is a process art technique in which the emphasis is on the experience of color rather than the form the painting takes.
 And painting sessions are not treated as lessons but as experiences.

-Two-color wet-on-wet watercolor painting is begun after a child has tried their hand at single-color wet-on-wet watercolor painting.
+Two-color wet-on-wet watercolor painting begins after a child has tried their hand at single-color wet-on-wet watercolor painting.
 In Waldorf education, a second color is not introduced until a child has worked extensively with each of the primary colors (yellow, red, and blue) individually.
-To learn more about single-color wet-on-wet watercolor, click on the link.
+To learn more about this art process, visit the introductory tutorial above.

 Watercolor Painting Supplies

 In the Waldorf tradition, good-quality art materials are always used.
-It is believed that they appeal to and are better for the sensory nature of the child.
+It is believed that they appeal to the child’s sensory nature and are better suited to it.

 - 140 Weight 11 X 15 watercolor paper

-- A flat waterproof surface or paint board to work on.
+- A flat, waterproof surface or a paintboard to work on.

 - 1 to 1 1/2 flat wash watercolor brush.